A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

 is exact and $\gamma = \delta\alpha$.
-And the torsions of two complexes coincide up to a sign $(-1)^{\dim{Z}\dim{Y} + \dim{Y}}$. \end{lemma} \begin{proof} We only show how to calculate the torsion, which is the difference between the above lemma and Maffei's result.
-It is convenient to assume that the torsion of the \nth{2} complex in the above lemma is $1$.
-This assumption causes no loss of generality since the general case can always be reduced to this case by rescaling the volume form on $V$.
+And the torsions of two chain complexes coincide up to a sign $(-1)^{\dim{Z}\dim{Y} + \dim{Y}}$. \end{lemma} \begin{proof} We only show how to calculate the torsion, which is the only difference between the above lemma and~\cite[Lemma~40]{Maffei:2002aa}.
+It is convenient to assume that the torsion of the complex (\ref{eq:la1cx2}) in the above lemma is $1$.
+This assumption causes no loss of generality because the general case can always be reduced to this case by rescaling the volume form on $V$.